s-soltys/home-assignment-pa/README.md

 # Epilogue

+### Unfinished business
+There are some aspects of the home assignment that I did not finish but would like to comment on:
+- **Shared state** - in my experience with Micro-FEs I avoided introducing shared state between the apps.
+:eyes: For example:
+    - Many apps are likely to load user account info endpoint - something `GET /current-user`
+    - With Micro-Frontends it's likely that many apps would need to have access to such information.
+    - As a general practice I **avoid** introducing shared state between Micro-Frontends.
+Shared state introduces significant complexity, and as long as it can be traded off for reduncancy it should be considered.
+- **Separation of module types**
+It's best to define in documentation types of modules and their scopes and types of responsibilites.
+As for example in Single-SPA:
+    - Routed modules - modules that are rendered as routes and not embedded in other apps
+    - Utility modules - modules that expose common stateful services - authentication, API client etc.
+    - Component modules - modules that expose embeddable components that can be placed in many other Micro-FEs
+- **What I would do if I invested 2 more hours?**
+    - Introduce a `core` utility module
+        - The module would expose authentication functionalities - for example a configured `axios` instance with embedded `authorizationz headers
+        - I would extract code in the `navigation` app related to auth and move it to this module
+    - Introduce `route` guards
+        - I would use the `core` module to ensure the `/dashboard` does not render information if the user is not authenticated
+    - Finish up CI config - `lerna` monorepos do not seem to work too easily with GitHub Actions - I'd debug this
+    - More investment in testing - not happy with the results so far, would spend more time separating concerns in the code

+### Reflection on the home assignment scope:
+This task is clearly designed for many more hours beyond four.
+It was not clear to me whether you expected me to *timebox* my efforts or rather aim for a robust solution.
+This made me (and likely other candidates) feel quite uncertain, especially in light of such high barrier before the first technical interview.
+I decided not to clarify and on my own initiative explore the problem with a more generous time investment, as I found this to be an interesting challenge for myself.
+That being said, this uncertanity might prevent some good candidates from proceeding with your process.

+Recommendations:
+- *Do:* Provide clear guidance on your expectations on the time candidates should invest and/or timebox strategy expectations.
+- *Consider:* Have a 1h engineering manager / tech lead interview before sending out such a home assignment.
+Building a relationship with a candidate before asking them for such a high investment will improve the candidate experience :)

+## Thank you :)
 Hope you enjoyed reading this documentation!
 I did my best to present my actual communication style, not trying to be overly dry and professional but rather authentic and direct.
 Will be happy to share more during an in-person chat! :)